DALLAS SECURITY TRADERS ASSOCIATION

 - To promote the general welfare of its members; and

 - To become an affiliate member and to promote the objectives and purposes of the Security Traders Association, Inc.

 The operations of this Association are to be conducted principally in Dallas, Texas.
-The Annual Member meeting will be held in Dallas, Texas during the month of December.
+The Annual Member meeting will be held in Dallas, Texas during the months of November or December.

 ARTICLE I – Membership

 Regular Members: Those qualified people actively engaged in the securities business and firms licensed by the SEC and FINRA.

 Associate Members: Those qualified people, not licensed in the securities industry, but whose duties closely relate them to the securities business.

 Honorary Members: Bestowed to people not in the securities business by the Directors for services rendered to the securities industry on an annual basis.

 Honorary Life Members: Bestowed to people who have worked in the securities business and are no longer actively engaged in the industry.
 Regular Members of the Association may submit names of Honorary Membership candidates in writing, addressed to the Association President, to be voted upon by the Board of Directors.
 All Past-Presidents of the Association, who are no longer actively engaged in the industry, and who were members in good standing of the Association immediately prior to retirement shall automatically become Honorary Life Members.

 Membership dues: Reflecting the ever-changing nature of the financial services industry, both Regular and Associate members at all times stand ready to be verified as being engaged in such approved, securities-related, business.
 Upon approval, both regular and associate members are then subject to standard membership fees and finally afforded full membership privileges.
 All Honorary and Life Members are exempt from all Association membership dues.